sitar93/krono/README.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 ## Overview
 KRONO is a multimodal time control module for eurorack synthesizers, primarily implemented and tested on an **STM32F411CE** microcontroller (often found on "Black Pill" development boards, used here on the Krono PCB), though it may work on STM32F401CE with appropriate target changes.
-It provides tap tempo clock generation with multiple output modes and rhythmic variations, persisting its state across power cycles using internal Flash memory.
+It provides tap tempo clock generation with multiple output modes and rhythmic variations, persisting its state across power cycles using internal Flash memoryyyyyyyyyyyyy.

 ## Hardware Setup
 - **PA0:** Tap Input (Button to GND)